How to Start Baking with Your Own Flour: Grinding Grains at Home

 Using Fresh Flour in Recipes

 Freshly ground flour behaves differently.
-It’s thirstier, fuller, more complex.
+It’s thirstier, fuller, and more complex so you probably need to adjust.

-Start by adding 5–10% more liquid than the recipe calls for.
-Fresh flour absorbs more.
+Adjust hydration.
+Start by adding 5–10% more liquid than the recipe calls for, fresh flour absorbs more.

-Expect a more rustic feel.
-Whole grain loaves are denser…but more flavorful.
+Texture will be different too.
+Expect a more rustic feel, whole grain loaves are denser…but more flavorful.

-Fresh flour benefits from an autolyse or long ferment.
-It softens the bran and develops gluten.
+Let it rest and breathe a little more.
+Fresh flour benefits from an autolyse or long fermentions, it softens the bran and develops gluten.

 Recipe: Rustic Fresh Flour Bread